Initiatives & Guidelines

 Ontario Perinatal Record (OPR)

-The OPR replaces the Ontario Antenatal Record 1 and 2.
+The Ontario Perinatal Record (OPR) replaces the Ontario Antenatal Record 1 and 2.
 Please order the new OPR and destroy remaining Antenatal 1 and 2 forms.
-The updated Ontario Perinatal Record is the 5th revision and replaces the 2005 version.
-The OPR update and User Guide development was undertaken in 2017 by a provincial committee representing practitioners using the current
+The updated OPR is the fifth revision and replaces the 2005 version.
+Ontario Perinatal Record (2017 Version) Ontario Perinatal Record User Guide (2018 Version) The new OPR and the development of

 Ontario Perinatal Record (OPR) Read More »

-Early Pregnancy Loss in the Emergency Department Read More »
+Early Pregnancy Complications and Loss Read More »

-Emergency Department (ED) Clinical Pathway for Children and Youth with Mental Health Conditions
+Emergency Department Clinical Pathway for Children and Youth with Mental Health Conditions

-Emergency Department (ED) Clinical Pathway for Children and Youth with Mental Health Conditions Read More »
+Emergency Department Clinical Pathway for Children and Youth with Mental Health Conditions Read More »